brayanorjuela/Exploratory_Data_Analysis_and_Statistical_Inference/README.md

-# Exploratoty Analyisis and Statistical Inference
+# Exploratory Analysis and Statistical Inference

 Project from DataCamp in which the skills needed to perform a visual and quantitative exploration analysis to then use statistical inference are put to the test.